Ranked in 1 Practice Areas

 Work Highlights

-ResCap bankruptcy litigation: Represented the ResCap Liquidating Trust in suits against dozens of loan originators for indemnity and breaches of contract arising from the sale of defective mortgage loans, achieving settlements of $590 million.
+Represented the ResCap Liquidating Trust in Minnesota federal courts against dozens of loan originators seeking damages arising from the sale of defective mortgage loans, resulting in recoveries of $590 million.

 Career

-David Elsberg is a founding partner of Selendy Gay Elsberg.
-He served as Managing Partner of the Firm during its first four years.
-He is a “go-to” trial lawyer with decades of successful experience doing trials through final judgment or verdict, as well and domestic and international arbitration hearings through final award.
+David is a “go-to” trial lawyer with decades of successful experience trying cases through final judgment or verdict, as well as domestic and international arbitration hearings through final award.
 David is ranked among the top trial lawyers in the United States by a number of leading publications.

 Chambers refers to David as “fabulously smart” and “fearless”—as well as “very creative, thoughtful and collaborative” and “an excellent litigator with a strong commercial sense.”
+Chambers notes David’s “impress[ive] … ability to communicate with the court very effectively."
 Chambers also named David a “Leading Individual” in commercial litigation.

 Law360 named David a Securities MVP, noting his “artful and measured cross-examination style.”
 Law360 also reports that clients describe David as “aggressive, passionate, and a first-rate thinker” whose “ability to read people and think numerous questions ahead is uncanny."